Beating the Bounds

 Starts at 10.30am prompt from the car park next to Linton Church.

-The walk is about 7½ miles long, partly on public footpaths and partly on private land to which access would not normally be available.
+The walk is about 7½ miles long, partly on public footpaths and partly on private land to which access is not normally available.

-In 2016, for the first time this included an optional extra loop north of the Greensand Way, including several boundary markers not often seen, and a Saxon earth bank which marks the parish boundary and is probably the oldest man-made object in Linton.
-In 2017 this can be repeated if there is sufficient demand..
+In 2016, for the first time we included an optional extra loop north of the Greensand Way, including several boundary markers not often seen, and a Saxon earth bank which marks the parish boundary and is probably the oldest man-made object in Linton.
+In 2019 this can be repeated if there is sufficient demand..

 There will be a break just after half way at the Stile Bridge inn, where food and refreshments can be obtained.